 Challenges and Opportunities

-From insights gained through interviews with brands, factory management and workers, we have identified 5 key areas of challenge and opportunity for brands engaging in worker well-being:
+From insights gained through interviews with brands, factory management, and workers, we have identified five key areas of challenge and opportunity for brands engaging in worker well-being:

 - Alignment to existing worker well-being projects